pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

   handed package instance, will return bool of whether or not this restriction matches.
 .cmatch()
-  try to force the changes; this is dependant on the package being configurable.
+  try to force the changes; this is dependent on the package being configurable.
 .itermatch()
   new one, debatable. short version, giving a sequence of package